• Skip to primary navigation

 slices of char siu or chinese bbq pork

 Today, I’m sharing my dad’s authentic recipe!
-Over the years as a professional chef, he’s perfected his restaurant-style recipe, which I’ve adapted for home cooking.
+Over the years as a professional chef, he’s perfected his restaurant recipe, which I’ve adapted for home cooking.
 With an easy marinade and your regular oven, you can recreate this amazing dish at home.

-• Authentic flavors: This recipe uses traditional ingredients, such fermented red bean curd for authentic flavors.
+• Authentic flavors.
+This recipe uses traditional ingredients, such fermented red bean curd for authentic flavors.
 If you can’t find these, worry not!
 I included substitutions below.

-• Easy and straightforward: Requires minimal prep work.
+• Easy and straightforward.
+Requires minimal prep work.
 Just marinate the pork overnight and oven roast the next day.

-• Many ways to serve: While I enjoy it with steamed rice and veggies, it’s also great with noodles, stir fries, and more!
+• Many ways to serve.
+While I enjoy it with steamed rice and veggies, it’s also great with noodles, stir fries, and more!

-• Make-ahead and freezer friendly: It stores and freezes really well, so I always make a big batch.
+• Make-ahead and freezer friendly.
+It stores and freezes really well, so I always make a big batch.

 three pieces of caramelized pork